oloapinivad/MiLES/README.md

 	It is a 2D version of *Tibaldi and Molteni (1990)* for Northern Hemisphere atmospheric blocking evaluating meridional gradient reversal at 500hPa.
-	It includes also Meridional Gradient Index and Blocking Intensity index and Rossby wave orientation index,i computing both Instantenous Blocking and Blocking Events frequency.
+	It includes also Meridional Gradient Index and Blocking Intensity index and Rossby wave orientation index, computing both Instantenous Blocking and Blocking Events frequency.
-	Blocking Events allow the estimation of the blocking duration.
+	Blocking Events definition allows the estimation of the blocking duration.
 	A supplementary Instantaneous Blocking index with the GHGS2 conditon is also evaluted.
 	Full timeseries and climatologies are provided in NetCDF4 Zip format.